jhaakma/ModPackager/README.md

 # Merlord's Morrowind Mod Packager

 ## Introduction
-This tool allows you to easily package and release Morrowind mods by running a python script.
-Multiple mods can be configured by creating a yaml file for each, and passing the file name to the script.
+This tool allows you to easily package and release Morrowind mods.
+Multiple mods can be configured for release using a simple yaml file.
 You can also integrate with a github action (provided) which will let you pass a version number to the mod packager that will trigger a release on Github.

+## Features
+- Build local .7z archive of your mod, ready to be released to Nexus etc.
+- Copy files from Morrowind Directory into your repository
+- Commit and push releases to Github
+- Github integration for creating releases in your remote repo

 ## Requirements:
 - Python >=3
 - Pip

 ## Installation
 - Run `ModPackager/build.sh` to install dependencies